Your todo list:

 Near the top of the first pitch one can move left ...

-A 2 pitch route with a good crack first pitch and an fun airy 2nd pitch.
-I think this is named for the late English reggae man by the same name, rather than the brutal comic book-based Sylvester Stallone movie.
+A 2-pitch route with a good crack first pitch and an fun airy bolted 2nd pitch.

 Look for the open book you'll climb on the first pitch.
-To get to this, climb up easy ground, place a 3" cam below a hand traverse left, then up fun thin hand cracks [5.8] with good stemming opportunity to blocky terrain with some rubble and a 2 bolt anchor.
-Ditch the rack on the anchor, and go up Pitch 2 with only quickdraws: Up and right (crux) on fun face climbing right of the arete, clipping 8 bolts on the way.
+To get to this, climb up easy ground, place a 3" cam, hand traverse left to the open book.
+This corner has fun thin hand cracks [5.8] with some blocky terrain and rubble at its top.
+Belay at the 2-bolt anchor.
+Ditch the rack on the anchor, and go up Pitch 2 with only quickdraws.
+Pitch 2 goes up and right on fun face climbing right of the arete, passing 8 bolts.
 Stay off the arete if you have dignity.
-This pitch is cool especially because you're way up high above the roaring river at Gilman.
+This pitch has great exposure high above the roaring river at Gilman.

 I believe that you could just barely link the 2 pitches into a 59m single pitch with horrendous rope drag... but why?